charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 ## CSS and JS Files

 I'm expecting to see a least one CSS file linked from your home page, from each of your theme pages, and from at least some of your homework pages.
-I'm expecting to find a directory in the root of your site called **Styles** or **styles**.
+I'm expecting to find a directory in the root of your site called **styles**.
 There should be a stylesheet in that directory which is linked to by most of your pages.

-There should also be a stylesheet in the **ListButton** directory.
+You should create a separate style sheet for your theme.
 Create a directory called <b>css</b> inside your <b>theme</b> directory and put a CSS file called <b>styles.css</b> with at least a <b>background-color</b> for the <b>body</b> tag in it.
 You can just copy the <b>styles.css</b> from the <b>styles</b> directory into your <b>css</b> directory if you wish.

-I'm also expecting to find JavaScript in the **ListButton** directory and I will check that it works.

 ## Turn it in